 Laura walked across the length of the town with her DSLR, taking night shots against the full moon sky.
 She got a few good ones, and then she set her tripod for a time lapse.
 To capture the universe, the moon and stars, move past while Animas Fork stayed still in the night, unmoving, unyielding and consistent in its solidarity.

 Laura lit a joint while she hung around the lonely town.
-Weed, a habit she had picked up after Johnny, it numbed the pain and helped stay warm.
+Weed, a habit she had picked up after Johnny, it numbed the pain and helped her stay warm.
 She eyed the peg bottle of Jack Daniels in her pocket.
 She gulped it down half way through and took another puff.

-“That’s a black footed ferret, mummy.
+“That’s a black footed ferret, Mummy.
 It belongs to the weasel family.”
 The air whispered again.

 And purely out of habit Laura responded.
-“That’s wonderful sweetheart.
+“That’s wonderful, sweetheart.
 Aren’t you the cleverest?”

 They turned to look at Laura.
-“What are you waiting for, mummy?
+“What are you waiting for, Mummy?
 Come on?”
-Johnny asked.
-His blue eyes, happy as they always were, just like Laura liked to remember them.
-The little girl, smiling shyly.
+Johnny asked; his blue eyes, happy as they always were, just like Laura liked to remember them, the little girl, smiling shyly.

 “One moment, sweetheart.”
 Laura said.
-“Booom” a shot rang through the forest.
+“Boom” another shot rang through the forest.

-And if there was a soul alive anywhere at Animas Fork, they would clearly be able to see translucent figures of a mother and her two kids playing football under full moon light.
+And if there were a soul alive anywhere at Animas Fork, they would clearly be able to see the translucent figures of a mother and her two kids playing football under the full moon light.